 I wasn’t hungry while going around but I knew that my trip will take 3.5 hours or so and I will definitely get hungry on the train so I bought a dosirak (Korean lunch box like a Japanese bento) from a convenience store near the KTX gates at Incheon Airport.

 I’ve read that some people transfer to Seoul Station first before taking the KTX to Busan.
 There’s now a direct KTX from Incheon Airport to Busan so there is no need for that extra transfer to Seoul Station.
-Indeed, the difference in that there are fewer KTX departures from the airport than from Seoul Station but there’s no harm in waiting especially if you have the comfort and convenience offered by the best airport in the world!
+Indeed, there are fewer KTX departures from the airport than from Seoul Station but there’s no harm in waiting especially if you have the comfort and convenience offered by the best airport in the world!
 What’s also good with starting from the airport is that you get first dibs on good seats 🙂

 After 3.5 hours of KTX ride with stops at major stations including Seoul Station, I finally reached Busan.
 It was raining the whole day of April 17.
 It only stopped raining around 6:30 or 7 in the evening.
 The picture above was taken on April 19 but I just wanted to show how nice the structure of Busan Station is.